-10. EMPLOYEE BENEFIT PLAN:
+9. EMPLOYEE BENEFIT PLAN:

 The Foundation has a defined contribution 401(k) Profit Sharing Plan.
-All full time employees completing one year of service are eligible to participate through voluntary tax deferred contributions.
-The Foundation contributes 7% of each eligible participant's annual gross salary and matches up to 2% of any voluntary contributions.
-The plan expense was \$109,709 and \$110,323 for the years ended March 31, 2022 and 2021, respectively.
+All full-time employees are eligible to participate through voluntary tax deferred contributions.
+The Foundation contributes 7% of each eligible participant's annual gross salary and matches up to 2% of any voluntary contributions after completing one year of service.
+The plan expense was \$131,379 and \$109,709 for the years ended March 31, 2023 and 2022, respectively.

-11. RELATED PARTY TRANSACTION:
+10. RELATED PARTY TRANSACTION:

 Certain Trustees are distribution advisors to various funds held by the Foundation.
 The Foundation also receives contributions from Trustees.
-Total donations from Trustees were \$299,408 and \$695,649 in 2022 and 2021, respectively.
+Total donations from Trustees were \$215,625 and \$299,408 in 2023 and 2022, respectively.

-12. NET ASSETS:
+11. NET ASSETS: